Imagine being able to use your garden as a secondary energy source.

 “As a result, the turbine slows down the speed of rotation by itself and escapes any damage,” says Seidlitz.

-This will eliminate the need for any complicated control technology and elaborate mechanical systems.
+This will eliminate the need for complicated control technology and elaborate mechanical systems.
 The rotors are going to be tested in the upcoming months.
 It is believed that they will demonstrate their efficiency over conventional wind turbines.

 As stated earlier, their second project pertains to creating lightweight construction technology for producing a hydrogen tank.
 Standard hydrogen tanks within industrial settings generally have two pressure-resistant steel vessels.